Need activities to supplement your teaching?

 The Red River Zoo provides a variety of educational opportunities and programs for educators and students of all grade levels.
 These high quality, hands-on curriculum-based activities are excellent resources designed to assist educators and supplement lesson plans.
 Scientific concepts range from basic animal information to using scientific procedures to do scientific inquiry about our natural world.
 We can adapt any program to meet your educational needs.
+Thank you for considering the Zoo as a way to enrich you students’ learning experiences!

 The materials provided in these activities have all been specifically designed to prepare students for their visit to the Red River Zoo.
 These activities are intended to be implemented before, during or after a visit to the Red River Zoo.
 They are aligned with the North Dakota science standards, and can be extended cross-curricularly to include language arts, art and social studies.